 After visiting the castle I recommend you head back down for lunch and look no further than the restaurant you’ll find just a few meters to the left of the main entrance of the castle, Restaurante Marques de Cruilles.

 It's simple, casual, and has a three course menu for around 13 Euros with over 20 local dishes to chose from.
 Make sure you try the croquellanas, the local version of typical croquettes to be found in Spain (see pictures and check the menu).

 Inevitably you’ll meander your way back down the city, perhaps enjoying a coffee at on of the many cafes at Calle Mayor you already walked along the way up.

-Morella is small enough to be visiting in a single day, but if you have the time it's worth spending a night just to sample the different vibe and see the town once the sun is down, specially if you're traveling solo or with your partner.
+Morella is small enough to visit in a single day, but if you have the time it's worth spending a night just to experience the different vibe and see the town once the sun is down, specially if you're traveling solo or with your partner.